New Lung Cancer Drugs Raise Hope for Mesothelioma Patients

 For example, the FDA approved Opdivo in 2014 for use in combination with Yervoy, a skin cancer drug, as an immunotherapy strategy for advanced melanoma.

-“I would expect the FDA to extend approval of that combination for certain cases of lung cancer,” Dr. Raymond Wong, staff scientist at the Pacific Meso Center, told Asbestos.com.
+“I would expect the FDA to extend approval of that combination for certain cases of lung cancer,” Dr. Raymond Wong, former staff scientist at the Pacific Meso Center, told Asbestos.com.
 “This could set the stage for its use in mesothelioma.”

 In clinical trials, Opdivo showed a unique ability to extend the lives of lung cancer patients with metastatic disease.